 - Healthcare locations within the hospital system are able to access consistent set of information, thereby enhancing patient quality of care

-- The centralization and virtualization of computer systems has increased security of information at client
+- The centralization and virtualization of computer systems has optimized security of ePHI across their network.

 Technologies used include: Microsoft Windows Server 2008 R2, Microsoft Windows 7, Citrix XenDesktop 5.6, Citrix XenApp 6.5, Citrix Web Interface 5.4, Citrix Provisioning Services 6.1 (PVS), Citrix NetScaler MPX 7500, and VMware ESX vSphere 5.